jessedelira/gym-tracker/README.md

-# Gym Tracker
+# Gym Tracker 💪

-A simple app to track your gym workouts, built with Next.js, Prisma, and MySQL.
+A gym tracking application to track your gym workouts, sessions, and progress!

 ## Setup